Skip to content

 Results 1-8 of 38

-In New Zealand, business owners file their income tax returns between 1 April to 31 March unless you’re registered with a tax agent.
-The tax year filing deadline is 7 July, however, if you’re registered with a tax agent before this date, your tax return deadline may be extended until 31 March the following year.
+In New Zealand, the financial year for most businesses runs from 1 April to 31 March.
+The tax year filing deadline is 7 July.
+However, if you’re registered with a tax agent before this date, your tax return deadline may be extended until 31 March the following year.

-There are also some important tax year dates in NZ for you to remember:
+Here are the most important tax dates for you to remember:

 • Goods and Services Tax (GST): GST returns and payments are typically due on the 28th of the month following the end of the taxable period.
 This can be monthly, two-monthly, or six-monthly, depending on the GST filing frequency of the business.

-• Fringe Benefits Tax (FBT): FBT returns are filed quarterly and are due on the 20th of the month following the end of the quarter.
+• Fringe Benefits Tax (FBT): FBT returns are due on the 20th of the month following each financial quarter.
 The specific due dates are 20th April, 20th July, 20th October, and 20th January.

-• PAYE if you’re an employer: PAYE (including other deductions like KiwiSaver) is due on the 20th of the following month.
+• PAYE: If you employ staff you will be required to pay PAYE (including other deductions like KiwiSaver).
+This is due on the 20th of the following month.
 For larger employers, PAYE is due twice a month (on the 5th and 20th).

 What do I do if I’ve missed the tax deadlines?